 The information below is for applicants commencing study in the 2020/21 academic year.
 This page will be updated with information for 2021/22 once it is available.

-Up to 9 scholarships to the value of £5,000 set against tuition fees for prospective full-time postgraduate taught students who are permanent residents of the UK.
+Up to seven scholarships to the value of £5,000 set against tuition fees for prospective full-time postgraduate taught students who are permanent residents of the UK.

 You should have an excellent academic record and must be in receipt of a conditional offer for a postgraduate taught programme.
-In addition, you should ideally meet one or more of the following criteria:
+In addition, you should ideally meet at least one of the following criteria:

-You should use the supporting statement to outline the following:
+This should include a brief supporting statement to outline the following: